requireiot/MyDashboard/README.md

 For this, I have a small, battery-powered display next to the front door.
 It has a Wifi connection to the home network, and pulls all relevant OpenHAB variables via its REST interface, every hour, and at the push of a button.

-The display layout and set of OpenHAB variables are configurable via a JSON text embedded in the source code -- in the future, this could also be read ffrom flash fiel storage, or pulled from an external server.
+The display layout and set of OpenHAB variables are configurable via a JSON text embedded in the source code -- in the future, this could also be read from flash file storage, or pulled from an external server.

 For details, see the [requirements specification](REQUIREMENTS.md).